 Note: Imports may be subject to approval before your subscribers become active in your Drip account.
-We recommend importing your list at least twenty four hours ahead of when you'll need to send email to that list.
+We recommend importing your list at least twenty four hours ahead of when you'll need to send email to the list.

 In this article: